 1. Villa Auditore (Assassin’s Creed II)

-The Villa Auditore is clearly one of the most important landmarks in the Assassin’s Creed games, acting as a base of operations for players in both Assassin’s Creed II and its great sequel Assassin’s Creed Brotherhood, in which we saw the modern-day version of this Renaissance building.
+The Villa Auditore is clearly one of the most important landmarks in the Assassin’s Creed games, acting as a base of operations for players in both Assassin’s Creed II and its great sequel Assassin’s Creed Brotherhood, which showed us the modern-day version of this Renaissance building.

-And players could not only hunt for collectibles on the Villa grounds, but also upgrade the Villa during Assassin’s Creed II’s campaign and be briefed by protagonist Ezio’s uncle Mario about the mysterious Apple of Eden the Assassin order was hunting for in the game.
-And like in real-life, the Villa Auditore is attacked by the Borgias in a spectacular battle sequence that was the highlight of 2011’s Assassin’s Creed Brotherhood.
+Players could not only hunt for collectibles on the Villa grounds, but also upgrade the Villa during Assassin’s Creed II’s campaign and also be briefed by Mario (protagonist Ezio’s uncle) about the mysterious Apple of Eden, an item the Assassin order was hunting for in the game.
+Also, the Villa Auditore is attacked by the Borgias in a spectacular battle sequence which was the highlight of 2011’s Assassin’s Creed Brotherhood.
 But thankfully the real-life Villa Auditore is still standing, and is a World Preservation Site as well as one of Italy’s top landmarks.